 Santorini & Mykonos – Best Greek Islands for Honeymoons & Partying

 It would be remiss not to mention the two titans in the Cyclades.
 Santorini has some of the most incredible hotel experiences and oozes romance.
-It is the perfect island for couples looking for a romantic destination replete with sunset cruises, wineries and out of this world views.
-Mykonos is hedonism at its finest.
-Like Santorini, you can also experience outstanding hotels with private pools and party until the sun comes up.
-Mykonos is fun and is a great party island for couples looking to splash some cash.
-The islands during the height of summer can get busy, accommodations and ferries need to be booked well in advance.
+It is hands down one of the best Greek islands for couples (if not the best) looking for a romantic destination replete with sunset cruises, wineries and out-of-this-world views.

 Read More: Torn between deciding between Santorini or Mykonos?
 Read this post to figure out which one to choose.